 Each section can have many questions.
 Each question can be configured with a variety of properties.

-Each questions can have many responses.
+Each question can have many responses.
 Each response can be configured with a variety of properties.

 Responses may be organised into sub-headings if needed.